GetOcean/ocean-wifi-js/README.md

-# blueocean-wifi-js
+# ocean-wifi-js

-Wifi manipulation utility for BlueOcean devices
+Wifi manipulation utility for Ocean devices.

+This is a derivative of tlhunter's excellent [node wireless library]{https://github.com/tlhunter/node-wireless}.

 Requires grunt and grunt-cli.